beakeyz/lighthouse-os/src/aniva/dev/README.md

 (either by the kernel, or by another driver).
 When the kernel can't resolve a dependency, it finds out whether the kernel can function without it.
 If this is not the case, it should crash until we find a way to work around this limitation =/

+## Internal vs. External

+Aniva now allows for external loading of drivers.
+This means that we can support a wider range of devices and we can achieve a bigger modularity of functionality.

+Most internal drivers are things that we want the kernel to always be able to suport, like filesystems or basic firmware protocols for i.e. graphics (GOP, VESA).
+External drivers are means for devices that are more of a niche, like specific network adapters, or
+HID devices, et cetera.

 - TODO: work this out further